dunamismax/Next.js/dunamismax/README.md

 # Dunamismax - Personal Blog & Portfolio

 This is a Next.js application that serves as a personal blog and portfolio.
-It uses a MySQL database for content storage and Tailwind CSS for styling.
+It uses a MySQL database for content storage and Tailwind CSS for styling, and features a stunning dark theme.

 ## Prerequisites